imanki-t/Quick/README.md

 Most content lives in a single config file.
 Update your name, bio, socials, and nav links there — the rest of the portfolio pulls from it automatically.

-> Full customization guide coming soon in the [Wiki](https://github.com/yourusername/quick/wiki).
+> Full customization guide coming soon in the [Wiki].

 ---

 ## ✦ License

-MIT © [unmuted](https://github.com/yourusername) — do whatever you want with it, just don't claim you built it from scratch. 😄
+MIT © [unmuted](https://github.com/imanki-t) — do whatever you want with it, just don't claim you built it from scratch. 😄

 ---

 <div align="center">

-Made with ♥ and too much coffee · [⭐ Star this repo](https://github.com/yourusername/quick) if it helped you
+Made with ♥ and too much coffee · [⭐ Star this repo](https://github.com/imanki-t/Quick) if it helped you

 </div>